georgewalton/Sandals/README.md

 All these decorators can also be used as classes where this is more convenient.
 Manipulating buttons
 ---
-Because these decorators inherit from their TkInter classes, they can be used as normal (i.e. not as decorators) and then altered using ```my_button.config(**kwargs)```.
+Because these decorators inherit from their TkInter classes, they can be used as normal (i.e. not as decorators) and then configured using e.g. ```my_button.config(**kwargs)```.

-Buttons can be altered even when created as a decorator, as they are added as a function attribute of the function they are applied to, e.g.  ```my_function.button```.
+Buttons can be altered even when created as a decorator, as they are added as a function attribute of the function they are applied to, so can be accessed via e.g.  ```my_function.button```.

-The TkInter adjectives used to modify buttons, such as ```DISABLE``` and  ```NORMAL``` to describe the state of a disabled and enabled button respectively, are imported as well.
+All the TkInter adjectives used to modify buttons - such as ```DISABLE``` and  ```NORMAL``` which describe the state of a disabled and enabled button respectively - are imported as well.

-Here is an example where this is used to disable a button created using a decorator;
+Here is an example where this method is used to disable a button created using a decorator;

 <table>
 <tr>